iGEM-Thessaloniki-2019/Genetic-Algorithm-System-Sequencing/README.md

 ```
 The users can open the system.pil and put nucleotides in the wanted positions.
 Those nucleotides will never be mutated through the Genetic Algorithm runs.
 A file named system.save will be also produced by the above command.

-About the TF files ....
+About the TF files, twwo files are needed.

 Those .... files, systemsys.sys, .comp, system.pil, system.save .... must be in the System directory.